1kevgriff/kevgriffin.v4/docs/Coasters.md

 * Harry Potter and the Escape from Gringotts
 * Hollywood Rip Ride RockIt
 * Revenge of the Mummy
-* Woody Woodpecker's Nuthouse Coaster
+* Woody Woodpecker's Nuthouse Coaster (Trolls Trollercoaster)

 ### Universals's Islands of Adventure